 You will then get the option to call Security.
 If you do not do this, then a SafeGuarding Officer will call you, so that they can determine how best to respond to your location and situation.
 The officer will talk to you about what is happening.
 You should try to explain what help you need, and if practical confirm your location.
 An officer will then come to your location to provide first-aid.
 You may still need to identify yourself to officers when they arrive.
 If required they will call an ambulance, you should not do this yourself.

-Tapping this button will connect you directly with SafeGuarding Service via a phone call, who will be able to advise you of the process and will ask you some questions regarding your self-isolation.
-If pressed in error, the call can be cancelled by tapping the button again, whilst the timer is winding down.
+Tapping this button will connect you directly to SafeGuarding services via a phone call, who will be able to advise you of the process and will ask you some questions regarding any self-isolation

 If you or someone near you requires an immediate emergency response because you feel your personal safety is threatened.
 Tap the Emergency button to send your alert to SafeGuarding Services.
 If pressed in error, the alert can be cancel by tapping the button again, whilst the timer is winding down.
 Once the alert is sent your location will be displayed on a map for the SafeGuarding Officers to see.